bryanherger/vertica-datasketch/README.md

 Additional build options can be enabled by runing ccmake.

+To install, copy the library and SOURCES/install.sql to a Vertica node.
+Edit install.sql and copy the correct library path and file name at the top, then run with `vsql -f install.sql`

 # Known issues
 In Vertica, each query is given at runtime a pool which depends of the configuration of the database and the context (User, Roles, etc).